 Musical instruments made from animal products are way out of tune.
-Harmonize with animals by getting down on cruelty-free gear instead.
-Almost any music store should be able to accommodate your request for a cruelty-free instrument.
+Harmonize with animals by getting down on animal-free gear instead.
+Almost any music store should be able to accommodate your request for a vegan instrument.
 Before making a purchase, take the time to verify that the instrument is free of animal products by using the following information as a guide.

 Drums and Bagpipes

 Here’s the skinny on drums: In the past, skins from sheep, elks, and cows were commonly used to make drumheads and traditional bagpipes.
-Today, it’s easier than ever to snare drumheads and bagpipes made from synthetic materials.
-And although some companies advocate the use of lanolin, tallow, or other animal oils to clean drumheads, vegetable-based alternatives such as vegetable tallow, Japan tallow, paraffin, and ceresin can be used instead.
-For cruelty-free drums and bagpipes, the following companies can’t be beat:
+Today, it’s easier than ever to snare drumheads and bagpipes made from high-quality synthetic materials.
+And although some companies suggest using lanolin, tallow, or other animal oils to clean drumheads, vegetable-based options such as vegetable tallow, Japan tallow, paraffin, and ceresin can be used instead.
+For animal-friendly drums and bagpipes, the following companies can’t be beat:

-Many violin bows are made with horsehair.
+Some violin bows are made with horsehair.
 There’s no need to use “mare” hair to play Mozart, so quit horsing around!
-Make your violin, bass, cello, fiddle, or viola sing with synthetic bows made from carbon fiber or fiberglass.
+Make your violin, bass, cello, fiddle, or viola sing with high quality synthetic bows made from carbon fiber or fiberglass.
 Try the products available from the following companies:

 Horns belong in brass bands, not piano keys.
 Although piano keys are rarely made from ivory, they can be made from the hooves, horns, and bones of various animals.
 Here’s a “grand” idea: Stick with the many piano manufacturers—including Steinway and Baldwin—that make their keys out of white plastic: